Have you heard of Old Town San Diego? Maybe yes, maybe no? Want to learn about all of the fun things to do in Old Town San Diego?

 Old Town San Diego Historic Park

-There are many things to do in Old Town San Diego.
-There are museums, restaurants, shopping, and live music entertainment.
+There are many things to do in Old Town San Diego such as museums, restaurants, shopping, and live music entertainment.

 Admission and Hours